whyboris/JSON-i18n-Editor/README.md

 The structure of `en.json` is taken as authority on which keys must be present.

+## Server

+The PHP folder has a rough-and-dirty set of files to serve as API endpoints for the front-end application.

 ## Recommended workflow

 1. Create the source-of-truth original `en.json` file